jero-at-github/Tickets-UML/README.md

 UML diagrams (activity, sequence, states, data model) for Blockchain events ticket system PoC.

 ## Description
-The idea for this proof of concept consists in creating a Events ticket system.
+The idea for this proof of concept consists in creating a **Events ticket system**.
-A event organizer can create a specific event and assign it some properties (date, type, location, price, ...)
+- A event organizer can create a specific event and assign it some properties (date, type, location, price, ...)
 The organizer can decide later to put the event tickets for sale.
 From this moment the event attendees can buy a ticket.
 The attendee can presents the ticket using a smartphone at the event's location at the proper date.